coffeenmusic/JapaneseSubsToFlashCards/README.md

 ![Example](example.png)

-Download a japanese subtitle file.
+Download a japanese subtitle file (place in Subtitles dir).
 This tool will parse that file and give you the n most common japanese words used (Words not in the Match_List dir will be filtered out).
 The words are translated using jisho.org as the dictionary.
 It will then export those words and translations to an Anki flash card deck for spaced repetition studying.
 Any learned words should be added to an ignore list .txt file in the Ignore_Lists/ directory.
+Any words that return null results on jisho.org will be added to an ignore list.

 # Dependencies
 - fugashi - package for japanese language tokenization (I'm using it to break the corpus in to separate words)